eraycakinn/BruteForcer/README.md

 # BruteForcer
 You can do automatically Brute Force attacks with this script.
 I designed it for internal network for now.
-But there will be new versions as soon possible.
+But it will be new versions as soon possible.

 <b>Just Run and Wait For Results.</b>
 ## Installation